JustinIke/BubbleTeaBlog/_posts/2022-03-27-review-4-y93-~-mango-puree-oolong.md

 They Rocky Mountain Soap in their bathroom - definitely get brownie points from me for the fancy soap.
 The bathroom was not the most aesthetic thing as they had extra chairs and furniture stored in there.

 The plate-setting for my ramen was a cute board made out of recycled chopsticks.
 A bunch of their stuff was made out of recycled chopsticks.
 They had a sign made out of chopsticks saying they recycled 9967 chopsticks in 2021 with ChopValue YYC.
-When I went home, I google this company and am now planning on buying a cheese board for someone's birthday.
+When I went home, I googled this company and am now planning on buying a cheese board for someone's birthday.

 {% include image.html url="img_9859.jpg"  description="" style="zoom:10%;padding-left:5%;float:right;" parent-style="padding:0" %}